sethforprivacy/sethforprivacy.com/content/guides/run-a-monero-node.md

 Choose the proper command set below depending on if you want to run a full node or a pruned node and whether you want to advertise your public restricted RPC node to allow other users to sync their wallets using your node or not:

-Shoutout to [XMR.to](https://community.xmr.to/) for their great community tools, including the Docker container used in this guide.

 An alternative Docker implementation is also available [on Github](https://github.com/lalanza808/docker-monero-node), which even includes native Grafana visualizations.
 This guide will focus on being extremely simple, so I'll stick to just `monerod` here.

 *Note: My recommended commands are automatically expanded below, but feel free to choose one of the other 3 options as needed.*

 {{< code language="bash" title="monerod Docker w/o public RPC" id="0" expand="Show" collapse="Hide" isCollapsed="true" >}}
-sudo docker run -d --restart unless-stopped --name="monerod" -p 18089:18089 -p 18080:18080 -v bitmonero:/monero -e RPC_BIND_PORT=18081 -e P2P_BIND_PORT=18080 xmrto/monero:most_recent_tag --rpc-restricted-bind-ip=0.0.0.0 --rpc-restricted-bind-port=18089 --no-igd --no-zmq --enable-dns-blocklist
+sudo docker run -d --restart unless-stopped --name="monerod" -v bitmonero:/home/monero sethsimmons/simple-monerod:latest --rpc-restricted-bind-ip=0.0.0.0 --rpc-restricted-bind-port=18089 --no-igd --no-zmq --enable-dns-blocklist
 sudo docker run -d \
     --name watchtower --restart unless-stopped \
     -v /var/run/docker.sock:/var/run/docker.sock \